v-sarych/GGShop-marketProject-/README.md

 Befor Publication change secure keys from IdentityServer

-Build instruction:
+Build instruction(also do this for correct developing because you need to build all to dependency resolution):

-Build ShopDb release
+1. Build ShopDb release
-Build IdentityServer release
+2. Build IdentityServer release
-Build ShopApi and FileServer (the sequence is not important)
+3. Build ShopApi and FileServer (the sequence is not important)